gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 ## A better way to handle API evolution?

-Semantic versioning uses the major version to defend against breaking changes, and at the same offers maintainers the freedom to evolve the library without breaking users.
-Nevertheless, as we could see above in practice, this does not seem to work that well, as it causes you not to pull in bug fixes/security updates while also introducing version conflicts.
+Semantic versioning uses the major version to defend against breaking changes while offering maintainers the freedom to evolve the library.
+In practice, this causes you to miss bug fixes/security updates while also introducing version conflicts.
 Do we have a better tool at hand for this?

 Hynek suggests instead clear, time-window based deprecation policies, and as an optional sprinkle on top, warning